Gebran Bassil: Personal life

 Bassil and his wife Chantal Michel Aoun have three children.
-His father-in-law is the current Lebanese president, the former leader and founder of the Free Patriotic Movement, Michel Aoun.
+His father-in-law is the former Lebanese president Michel Aoun, the former leader and founder of the Free Patriotic Movement.
 On 27 September 2020, Bassil's party said he was infected with a "mild" case of COVID-19 as cases surged throughout Lebanon.

 Controversies

 Comments on Israel

 Bassil was criticized by many Lebanese politicians after an interview in December 2017 with Al-Mayadeen in which he stated that Lebanon does not have an ideological problem with Israel.

 He also said in that interview that he was not against Israel "living in security".

 However, he has been an advocate for the return of Shebaa Farms, Kfarchouba Hills and the northern part of Ghajar, to be under the Lebanese authority.

 Dispute with Speaker of Parliament

 In January 2018, Bassil was recorded in a private meeting calling the Speaker of Parliament, Nabih Berri, a "thug".
 In the leaked footage, Bassil accused Berri of urging Shiite businessmen to boycott a diaspora conference organized by the Foreign Ministry in Abidjan.